blackhoodieRE/blackhoodiere.github.io/_posts/2020-05-12-NorthSec_Montreal.md

 ## ***UPDATE***

 In the wake of the Covid-19 situation, the Blackhoodie workshop at NorthSec has been cancelled.
-However the conference will be free and happen online on May 14-15, 2020.
+However the conference will be free and will happen online on May 14-15, 2020.
 Stay tuned for the speakers' announcement and the procedure by following the NorthSec twitter account (@NorthSec_io)

 ---
 ## Agenda